 What's in a name? that which we call a rose/ By any other name would smell as sweet.

-Adding International to the name of the school does not matter, but what the school really “is” matters.
+Adding International to the name of the school does not matter, but what matters is how International the school actually is.

-As a global citizen with travel escapades in 70 cities in 19 countries having lived in 4 countries on 4 continents (not boasting, really :-)), I was spoilt for choice with a plethora of international and global schools for my daughter on my return to India a few months back.
-With that I was also made to wonder what a true International school is supposed to be and are all schools claiming to be International or Global in their title true to their name.
-Through research, visits and some first hand-experience (with a few burnt fingers) I believe to have unsolved this mystery.
-This blog is my attempt to share my understanding to help other parents considering an International school for their child.
+As a global citizen with travel escapades in 70 cities in 19 countries and having lived on 4 different continents (not boasting, really :-)), I was spoilt for choices with a plethora of international and global schools for my daughter on my return to India a few months back.
+With that I was also made to wonder what a true International school is supposed to be, and are all schools claiming to be International or Global in their title true to their name.
+Through research, visits and a few first hand-experience (with a few burnt fingers) I believe to have solved this mystery.
+This blog is an attempt to share my understanding to help other parents considering an International school for their child.

 What is an International School?

-This debate does not have a conclusive answer yet.
-But I am providing some of the different ways to define an International school, I am sure you’ll get the point.
+This debate does not have a conclusive answer as yet.
+But I am providing some of the different ways to define an International school, I am sure you'll get more clarity about International schools.